Poker Starting Hands: Play the Odds, Not Just the Cards

 To set as your desktop wallpaper, right click on the file you have just downloaded and select “Set As Desktop Background”.

 The wallpaper is optimised for a desktop screen size of 1920×1080 as this is the most common.
-It should work with most other desktop sizes as well as windows should automatically resize it for you.
+It should work with most other desktop sizes as well, as Windows and most operating systems will usually resize it automatically.

 Starting Hand Examples